HarisudhanVL/Python-Projects/Ticket Dispensation - II/README.md

 Output:

 The Preprocessed image is fed to the model to classify the captured image into above mentioned categories using the saved model "model.h5".

+"deploy.prototxt and res10_300x300_ssd_iter_140000.caffemodel are the caffe deep learning framework used for face detection from an image."